Our Address:

 • Sore and tender muscles around the jaw joints

-• Clicking, popping, or grating noises in jaw joints
+• Clicking, popping, or grating noises in the jaw joints

 THE EAR AND JAW BONE ARE RELATIVES!